Kettlebell Lunges | Top 8 Lunge Variations You Can Do

 - Grab a kettlebell and hold it with both hands at chest level, like you would for the goblet lunge

-- Step with your feet in a wide stance
+- Step with your feet slightly more than shoulder-width apart

 - Keep torso straight